-No. Indicators: Trigger Criteria Response actions: Trigger Level Actions Monitoring Indicators, Methods and Locations Monitoring Timing and Frequency Reporting Applicable Approvals Threshold Criteria Project lighting will be assessed together with the light audit results to identify any likely problem lighting Within seven days of becoming aware of the impact, implement management actions to remove the most likely cause of the impact and implement management actions that will mitigate the impact Within two months of becoming aware of the impact, complete investigation of the likely cause(s) of the impact(s) Review the implementation of lighting management actions within this Plan Review employee guide/handbook on good lighting practices Threshold contingency actions: Review and implement trigger level actions where applicable Investigate the likely cause Compare results with control areas to determine if decline may be attributable to the Project.
-If triggered, but the change is recorded regionally (across both impact and non-impact/ control sites) and found to be indicative Locations: Monitoring sites - Impact Area (nine sites) and Control Area (nine sites) Artificial light monitoring will be undertaken at mainland beaches (Mardie Creek East and West) Additional ground-based surveys (e.g. around Karratha, approximately 100 km east of the Project) to provide regional data to be used to calibrate for annual variation in migratory shorebird numbers during construction and post construction phases of the Project.
-Within four months of becoming aware of impact(s), submit report to DCCEEW Performance against criteria - annually in EPBC compliance report.
+No. Indicators: Response actions: Monitoring Indicators, Methods Monitoring Timing and Reporting Applicable Trigger Criteria Trigger Level Actions and Locations Frequency Approvals Threshold Crite ria Threshold Contingency Actions levels over two consecutive year Review migratory shorebird monitoring methods and refine, if necessary Project lighting will be assessed together with the light audit results to identify any likely problem lighting Within seven days of becoming aware of the impact, implement management actions to remove the most likely cause of the impact and implement management actions that will mitigate the impact Within two months of becoming aware of the impact, complete investigation of the likely cause(s) of the impact(s) Review the implementation of lighting management actions within this Plan Review employee guide/handbook on good lighting practices Threshold contingency actions: Review and implement trigger level actions where applicable Investigate the likely cause Compare results with control areas to determine if decline may be attributable to the Project.
+If triggered, but the change is 2022c) for detailed methods and locations Locations: Monitoring sites - Impact Area (nine sites) and Control Area (nine sites) Artificial light monitoring will be undertaken at mainland beaches (Mardie Creek East and West) Additional ground-based surveys (e.g. around Karratha, approximately 100 km east of the Project) to provide regional data to be used to calibrate for annual variation in migratory shorebird numbers years to capture shorebird assemblage during construction and post construction phases of the Project.
+Management Procedure would be implemented Within four months of becoming aware of impact(s), submit report to DCCEEW Performance against criteria - annually in EPBC compliance report.
 Annual Shorebird Monitoring Survey for the Project, as per the LMSMP The Illumination Plan will be implemented for the life of the Project Results of each completed monitoring survey to be submitted to the 'Shorebirds 2020' initiative, DCCEEW and DBCA Inform DCCEEW within 7 days if an impact is found to be caused by artificial lighting